Matt-1123/peh-ui/README.md

 # Project Earth Health
-Project Earth Health is a web app where you can log environmentally-friendly actions.
-Currently you can log a cleanup action, in which you can specify the type of environment you cleaned (e.g. path, park, beach, etc), and optionally the number of items and number of bags of trash collected.
+Project Earth Health is a platform where users can learn about and log environmentally friendly actions.
+Currently you can log cleanup and diet actions, and future updates will add plastic swaps, travel, and custom actions, likely among others.

-Coming soon: diet actions, in which you can log a meal that results in a smaller carbon output.
-You'll have the ability to specify which higher carbon footprint food(s) you avoided, such as beef, cheese, or other meats.
+This app focuses on individual and small-scale actions.
+The goal is to help users learn news ways they can make a positive impact in their day to day actions, make consistent and lasting changes to their lifestyles, and inspire others to do the same.

 ## Tech Stack
 - Front End: React (Vite), TanStack